Browse our most popular topicsVIEW ALL

 21 April 21

 Do you get what you pay for?
 When you buy most things, you’re normally happy to pay a bit more – or maybe a whole lot more – to get superior stuff.

 When we walk into a bottle shop, we expect the wine to be higher quality when it has a higher price tag.
 In fact, that tipple becomes a much better drop in our minds when we learn it costs more.
 It even tastes better!

 Money is expensive, and the more we pay, the worse of a deal it becomes for us.
 The financial product loses its lustre – as if the more we pay for a bottle, the worse it will taste.
-Bizarre.

-Case in point: fees.
-It’s important to understand the impact that these have.
-Generally, the more we pay, the less we get.
-And with the latest fees data now in the KiwiSaver fund finder, it’s easier than ever to get a transparent view of what’s happening with your fund.
+It’s up to us to gauge if what we’re paying is worth it.
+The more we pay, the more it negatively affects our results.
+With the latest fees data now on Smart Investor, it’s easier than ever to get a transparent view of what’s happening with your fund.